Tokens in Templates

 If you have some familiarity with HTML and CSS, the token system allows you to modify the series info output without having to make edits to any PHP files.

-On the Series Options page is a token index that shows all the different tokens you can use in the templates.
+On the Templates page is a token index that shows all the different tokens you can use in the templates.
 In most cases these tokens can be used in whatever template you wish but this hasn't been fully tested.
 The only way to find out is to try it.

 Here's a list of all the tokens and what they do: